alinex/bash-lib/README.md

 The internal `bin/build` command will make the distribution files by:

 - combining the bash libs
-- removing comments and whitespace
+- removing comments and white-space
 - replacing some variables

 The result can be found in the `dist` folder.